▲ Up

 After-Hours Provider Access

 After hour or on-call services are available.
 Please be respectful of personal and professional boundaries.
 Providers and staff do not work 24/7.
 They need personal time with their families and the opportunity to rest or recharge between workdays to better serve our community.
-Appropriate communication methods (main phone line or fax line) during normal office hours are a must.
-The on-call line, 828-772-6888, is for urgent matters only that occur outside of normal hours of operation.

 The on-call service is not to be utilized as a refill request line, appointment line, or to discuss lab results or visit experiences.
 When calling the on-call line, caller ID that appears as "PRIVATE" may go unanswered and vague messages, such as "call me," will not be returned.
-On call messages are screened prior to returning the call.
-The on-call line is for URGENT MATTERS AFTER OFFICE HOURS ONLY: For emergencies, please report to your local emergency department or call 9-1-1.
-Depending on the context of the communication, office encounter fees may be applicable and the patient/patient's insurance may be billed accordingly.
-Calls received on the on-call line during normal office hours will be deleted automatically.
+On-call voicemail or text messages are screened prior to responding.

 Post Info